A Gaussian process based approach for validation of multi-variable measurement systems: application to SAR measurement systems: Methods

-Given a GPI model, the goal of this step is to establish a statistical validation procedure after which the model is to be either rejected or considered trustworthy.
-This procedure shall be refered to as the \emph{model confirmation} procedure; it can be performed as a series of successive tests, with each success leading to the next test, where the model is considered valid if and only if the procedure reaches its end.
+Given a geometric GP model, a statistical validation procedure is performed in the second step, after which the model is either rejected or considered trustworthy.
+This procedure shall be referred to as the \emph{model confirmation} procedure; it can be performed as a series of successive tests, where each success leads to the next test, and the model is considered valid if and only if the procedure reaches its end.
 The procedure can be divided into two main phases: \emph{goodness of fit} and \emph{residuals validation}.
+Statistical model validation is a well studied field and valuable information can be found, e.g., in \cite{roustant2012dicekriging}.
+The metrics and tests chosen for this study are commonly employed in statistics.

-\subsubsection{Goodness of Fit}
+\paragraph*{Goodness of Fit}